kachristensen/Current-Dnd-Campaigns/Session Notes/Session 4 -.md

 #### Notes
-- Shasha - alarm raised in the prison, fire.
+- **Shasharyu Shasha** (**SHA-MEE-RA-MU** SHASHA)- alarm raised in the prison, fire.
 He went into the smoke, met Laedra looking for the sextant.
 He said he's motivated by whoever pays the most.
 Laedra asked him for help to bring the other 3 dueregar women who passed out from the smoke.
+	-